-In June 2022, FEI contracted a drilling consultant to prepare drilling programs and budgets for two (2) wells, one of which is located in the Dalingding Prospect, a reef structure defined by seismic with the Late Miocene to Pliocene-age Barili Limestone as the primary target.
+In June 2022, FEI contracted a drilling consultant to prepare drilling programs and budgets for two wells, one of which will be located in the Dalingding Prospect, a reef structure defined by seismic with the Late Miocene to Pliocene-age Barili Limestone as the primary target.
 A well, Dalingding-1, was drilled on this structure in 1996 and was plugged and abandoned as a dry hole with minor gas shows after reaching a total depth of 1,508 ft.
-FEI's recent re-evaluation of the prospect concluded that Dalingding-1 did not reach the Barili target, which is currently estimated at 480 ft below the well's final depth.
-FEI proposes drilling Dalingding-2 down to 4,000 ft to reach the Barili Limestone and secondary targets underneath.
+FEI's re-evaluation of the prospect concluded that the Dalingding-1 well did not reach the Barili target, which is currently estimated at 480 ft below the well's final depth.
+FEI proposes drilling a new well to a depth of 4,000 ft to reach the Barili Limestone and secondary targets underneath.

 In August 2022, FEI contracted a third party to dispose the Hycalog Rig and ancillary equipment stored in Brgy.
 Maya, Daanbantayan, Cebu Province.
 The sale process started on September 13, 2022, of which a Luzon-based company offered the highest bid.
-The pullout of the items began in December 2022 and was completed in June 2023.
+The pullout of the items began in December 2022, and was completed in June 2023.

-An Independent Technical Evaluation involving a review of available data, project risk assessment, and project economics of the Maya and Dalingding prospects started in the first quarter of 2023.
-The initial findings show that the deterministic and probabilistic volumetric estimates for the Dalingding Prospect indicate mean resources of 10 billion cubic feet ("BCF") of gas.
-The study is currently focusing on prospect risking and economics
+An independent technical evaluation involving a review of available data, project risk assessment, and project economics of the Maya and Dalingding Prospects started in the first quarter of 2023.
+The results indicate that deterministic and probabilistic volumetric estimates for the Dalingding Prospect show mean resources of 10 billion cubic feet ("BCF") for a Gas Case and 3.5 million barrels ("MMBO") for an Oil Case.
+The study was completed in March 2024.

 As part of the Social Development Program commitment of SC 40 with the DOE, FEI conducted a school donation drive on September 1, 2023, at the Maya National High School in Daanbantayan, Cebu.
 A total of 1,050 school kits, consisting of basic study materials such as notebooks, pad papers, pens, pencils, water bottles, etc., were assembled for the students of the school.
-Some teaching materials were also prepared for the teachers.
+Some teaching materials were also given to the faculty.